Abortion pills, including mifepristone, are still legal and available through Hey Jane.

 • You can also go to this link to connect with a provider near you.

-• You can start birth control on the date you and your provider decide, even if you're bleeding.
+• You can start birth control on the date you choose in consultation with your provider, even if you're bleeding.

 See more FAQs